We all know that famous Steve Jobs speech from Stanford – the one where everyone seized on the palatable, soundbitable angle:

-As Cal Newport writes in the early pages of his book So Good They Can’t Ignore You, our generation is rather obsessed with ‘following our passions’.
+As Cal Newport writes in the early pages of his book So Good They Can’t Ignore You: Why Skills Trump Passion in the Quest for Work You Love, our generation is rather obsessed with ‘following our passions’.
 But ironically, that’s not at all what Jobs actually did.
 Had he done that, Newport says, Jobs would probably have wound up as a teacher at the Los Altos Zen Center.
 Apple was the result of a lucky break, a small-time scheme that took off, albeit one that Jobs no doubt eventually became passionate about later.

 What’s actually more important and more telling about that Stanford speech is what Jobs says about joining the dots in retrospect: